komalda/connect-cloudant/README.md

-connect-cloudant
+# Connect-Cloudant

 NodeJS Session Store for Cloudant backed applications.

-npm install connect-cloudant
+# npm install connect-cloudant

-This is based off of connect-couchbase, found at https://github.com/christophermina/connect-couchbase.
+This is based on connect-couchbase, found at https://github.com/christophermina/connect-couchbase.

 You can use like below, when setting up your Express 4.x app: